jantman/biweeklybudget/README.rst

 * Tracking of vehicle fuel fills (fuel log) and graphing of fuel economy.
 * Cost tracking for multiple projects, including bills-of-materials for them.
 Optional synchronization from Amazon Wishlists to projects.
 * Calculation of estimated credit card payoff amount and time, with configurable payment methods, payment increases on specific dates, and additional payments on specific dates.
-* Button to balance budgets for previous pay period; transfer funds between budgets to achieve $0 remaining for all periodic budgets; transfer any remaining funds for the payperiod to a standing budget.
+* Pushbutton balancing of budgets in the most recent previous payperiod.
+  This feature will transfer funds between periodic budgets in the pay period attempting to get them all to a zero remaining amount.
+Once as many periodic budgets are zeroed as possible, a user-selected standing budget will be used to transfer excess funds to or cover negative budgets from.
+Finally, funds will be transferred to or from the standing budget to result in the overall remaining amount for the pay period being zero.

 Requirements
 ------------